peterkaminski/ai101-peterkaminski-wiki/Jankifiers.md

 # Jankifiers

+Jankifiers are small tools written in HTML and JavaScript (often by an LLM like ChatGPT, with guidance from a human).

-Jankifiers are small, self-contained HTML files that help you create and modify ("jankify") prompts for AI, especially AI image generators.
-The first versions look dorky but do the job.
+The first jankifiers we've written are used to create and modify ("jankify") prompts for AI, especially AI image generators.

+The first versions look janky but do the job.
 Play with these!
 Write your own!
 Send comments or new jankifiers to [Pete](mailto:kaminski@istori.com)!

-Jankifiers were introduced on the Learn and Do with Peter, 2024-03-24 call (page and recording forthcoming).
+Jankifiers were introduced on the [[Learn and Do with Peter, 2024-03-24]] call.

 ## Usable Jankifiers

+- [[Adjective Adder.html]] - v1.0.0 - adds random outlandish adjectives before each noun
-- [[commifier.html]] - v1.0.1 - adds commas randomly
+- [[Commifier.html]] - v1.0.1 - adds commas randomly
-- [[essifier-es.html]] - v1.0.1 - adds "es" suffix to each word
+- [[Essifier-es.html]] - v1.0.1 - adds "es" suffix to each word
-- [[essifier.html]] - v1.0.1 - adds "s" suffix to each word (not very interesting)
+- [[Essifier.html]] - v1.0.1 - adds "s" suffix to each word (not very interesting)
-- [[interleaver.html]] - v1.0.2 - interleaves two prompts word-by-word (like cars doing a zipper merge)
+- [[Interleaver.html]] - v1.0.2 - interleaves two prompts word-by-word (like cars doing a zipper merge)
-- [[letterrific.html]] - v1.0.0 - add a random letter between each existing character, good with small prompts
+- [[Letterrific.html]] - v1.0.0 - add a random letter between each existing character, good with small prompts
+- [[Numberfier.html]] - changes random words into numbers
+- [[RandomJourney.html]] - randomizes the stylize, chaos, and weird values of your Midjourney prompt
-- [[reverse-jankifier.html]] - v1.0.1 - swaps pairs of words
+- [[Reverse-Jankifier.html]] - v1.0.1 - swaps pairs of words
+- [[WikiWords.html]] - pulls two random sentences from a random Wikipedia article
 ## Pre-release Jankifiers

 These are not ready for primetime, but may still be interesting.

-- [[dallefier.html]] - v0.0.1 - accepts a text prompt, sends it to OpenAI / DALL-E 3 to generate an image.
+- [[Dallefier.html]] - v0.0.1 - accepts a text prompt, sends it to OpenAI / DALL-E 3 to generate an image.
 NOTE: no progress indicator (it will look like nothing is happening for a while while the image is being generated), download is broken (you can still use "Save As" in your browser to save the image), image parameter inputs aren't provided.

 ## About Jankifiers